 The current population boundaries for the M'Clintock Channel (MC) subpopulation are based on recovery of tagged bears, movements of adult females with satellite radio-collars in adjacent areas (Taylor and Lee 1995, Taylor et al. 2001), and genetics (Paetkau et al. 1999; Campagna et al. 2013; Peacock et al. 2015, Malenfant et al. 2016).
 An initial physical mark-recapture study was carried out from 1973 - 1978 (Furnell and Schweinsburg 1984) in areas that included portions of what is now known as MC and the adjacent Gulf of Boothia subpopulation together.
 The total abundance estimate for that areas was 1081 bears, but the estimate was known to be biased by non-representative sampling.
 It was subsequently increased to 900 for GB and 900 for MC based on local indigenous knowledge and back-calculations to determine abundance levels necessary to sustain the existing subsistence harvest levels (Aars et al. 2006; Taylor et al. 2006).
-In the mid-1990s, the MC estimate was revised downwards to 700 based on hunter reports of reduced densities of polar bears (Aars et al. 2006; Taylor et al. 2006; Natural survival and recruitment rates were estimated at values lower than previous standardized estimates (Taylor et al. 2006).
-Natural survival and recruitment rates were estimated at values lower than previous standardized estimates (Taylor et al. 1987).
+In the mid-1990s, the MC estimate was revised downwards to 700 based on hunter reports of reduced densities of polar bears (Aars et al. 2006; Taylor et al. 2006; Natural survival and recruitment rates were estimated at values lower than previous standardized estimates (Taylor et al. 1987).